-DOT&PF must file the Final EIS with the EPA in accordance with 40 CFR 1506.9.
-No later than the time the document is filed with the EPA, DOT&PF must distribute it to all individuals, organizations, and agencies that have jurisdiction, provided substantive comments on the Draft EIS, or requested a copy (23 CFR 771.125(g)).
-For lengthy documents, DOT&PF may distribute the Final EIS's Summary along with an electronic copy or electronic access to the document (23 CFR 771.125(g) and 40 CFR 1502.19).
+DOT&PF must file the Final EIS with the EPA in accordance with 40 CFR 1506.10.
+Follow the procedure outlined in Section 7.6.8.
+For lengthy documents, DOT&PF may distribute the Final EIS Summary along with an electronic copy or electronic access to the document (23 CFR 771.125(f) and 40 CFR 1502.20).
 Printed copies of the Final EIS should be made available to those entities on the distribution list that specifically requested printed copies.

-If the errata sheet approach is used (Section 5.6.1, Final EIS Errata Sheet Approach), only the comments on the Draft EIS, the responses to comments, and the errata sheet(s) must be distributed; however, the entire document with a new cover page must be filed with the EPA as the Final EIS.
+If the errata sheet approach is used (Section 5.6.1), only the comments on the Draft EIS, the responses to comments, and the errata sheet(s) must be distributed; however, the entire document with a new cover page must be filed with the EPA as the Final EIS.